fedeghe/jmvc/README.md

 - Allow any file extension You prefer in the url...
 I know You noticed the .jmvc extension in this page url
 - Handle 404 Status for requests not matching a route rendering an error View and redirecting after three seconds to the default route
 - Easily enque callbacks to some predefined hooks :onBeforeRender, onAfterRender, onBeforeParse, onAfterParse (i18n works thanks to a hook)
-- Allow private function in controllers, and some *magics*: controller before & after, action before & after *magic*, wildcard action.
+- Allow private function in controllers, and some *magics*: controller before & after, action before & after, wildcard action.
 - Many ready to use extensions, wrappers and widget.
 - File sizes
   - 11.5 KB jmvc.min.js (gzipped and packed version, base62 encode, shrinked variables)